 - 1. It is recommended that specimen collection be carried out in accordance with NCCLS document M29: Protection of Laboratory Workers from Infectious Disease. - 2.
-No known test method can offer complete assurance that human blood samples will not transmit infection.
+No known test method can offer complete assurance that human blood sampleswill not ransmit infection.
 Therefore, all blood derivatives should be considered potentially infectious. - 3.
-Only freshly drawn and properly stored blood sera obtained by approved aseptic venipuncture procedures should be used in this assay (20,21).
-No anticoagulants or preservatives should be added.
+Only freshly drawn and properly refrigerated sera obtained by approved anticoagulants or preservatives should be added.
 Avoid using hemolyzed, lipemic, or bacterially contaminated sera. - 4.
 Store sample at room temperature for no longer than 8 hours.
-If testing is not performed within 8 hours, sera may be stored at 2-10° C for no longer than 48 hours.
-If delay in testing is anticipated, store test sera at -20°C or lower.
-Avoid multiple freeze/thaw cycles, which may cause loss of antibody activity and give erroneous results.
+If testing is not performed within 8 hours, sera may be stored between 2° and 82° and 8°C. for no longer than 48 hours.
+If delay in testing is anticipated, store test sera at -20° or lower.
+Avoid multiple freeze/thaw cycles that may cause loss of antibody activity and give erroneous results.